gaiaverse/scanninglaw/README.md

 1. cogi_2020 - Please cite Completeness of the Gaia-verse [Paper I](https://ui.adsabs.harvard.edu/abs/2020arXiv200414433B/abstract).
 2. cog3_2020 - Please cite Completeness of the Gaia-verse [Paper III](https://ui.adsabs.harvard.edu/abs/2020arXiv201110578B/abstract).
+3. cogiv_2020 (for the ASF) - Please cite Completeness of the Gaia-verse [Accepted in MNRAS, will be on arXiv soon!].

 Development
 -----------